 Alpha is a series of interactive sessions ANYONE CAN JOIN TO explorE the basics of the Christian faith

-Each session looks at a different question, and is designed to create conversation.
-There’s no pressure, no follow-up and no charge; it’s just an open, informal, and honest space to explore and discuss life’s big questions together.
+Alpha is a series of interactive sessions that create space for a conversation about life, faith and God.
+Each session includes a video that looks at a different question and is designed to create conversation.
+There’s no pressure and no charge; it’s just a place to be open, informal, and honest as we explore life’s big questions together.

 You will join a group of 6-10 other people that will be with you throughout the Alpha Course.
 Your group will go deeper each week as you process the questions that you have, hear from others and keep the conversation going—if you choose to—throughout the week.

 What Does A Typical night of Alpha look like?